sydney - school holidays spots

 Museums Discovery Centre.
 Explore the Museums Discovery Centre and expect to find millions of treasures, with hundreds on display, and thousands more waiting to be discovered through booked tours of the deep collection stores.
 Our review of the centre here.

 Museum of Sydney - How Cities Work.
 A must visit exhibition for the summer holidays.
 Kids will love exploring and creating their own city and interacting with James Gulliver Hancock’s world of his popular How Cities Work book.
 Every area in the exhibition is interactive, kids will be busy for hours.
 Perfect for busy city kids!
 Our review of the exhibition here.
 Don’t forget to checkout the Lonely Planet Kids videos on level 1 while you’re there for some fun videos & facts as well as the Street Photography exhibition on the same level as the exhibition and wonder around the rest of this great museum.
 A great morning in sight!
+Closes 21st July so it will be your last chance to experience this exhibition.

 Rose Seidler House - Visit.
 Designed by Harry Seidler for his parents Rose and Max and completed in 1950, this house was the most talked about house in Sydney at the time and you can see why.
 We loved visiting this stunning house and furnishings, find out why.
 Our review here.